Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Where I can see clients:

-Online therapy (telehealth): Texas statewide — you must be physically located in Texas at the time of each session
+Online therapy (telehealth): Texas statewide, including Austin and Brownsville.
+You must be physically located in Texas at the time of each session.

 Level of care: Outpatient psychotherapy for adults

-When I can see clients: Monday-Friday 9am to 5:30pm, weekend intensive sessions are available by appointment only.
+When I can see clients: Monday through Thursday, 9:00 AM to 5:30 PM; Friday, 9:00 AM to 12:00 PM.
+Weekend intensive sessions available by appointment only.

 Primary Fit Anchor